ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

     - `(height, hash)` into `hash_by_height`;
     - `(height, block)` into `block_by_height`.

+3. Update the `sprout_anchors` and `sapling_anchors` trees with the Sprout and Sapling anchors (XXX: how??)

-3. Iterate over the enumerated transactions in the block.
+4. Iterate over the enumerated transactions in the block.
 For each transaction:

    1. Insert `(transaction_hash, block_height || BE32(tx_index))` to
    `tx_by_hash`;